 - Gain an understanding of students, families and staff experiencing mental health interventions by police presence in schools.

 - Listen to the voices of local organizations and agencies, students, families and staff related to police presence in schools.

 - Consider all geographic areas of the UGDSB.

-Membership on the task force is comprised of three staff members, two trustees, one student trustee and community members representing community organizations and agencies.
-The work of the committee is facilitated by co-chairs Superintendent of Education Cheryl Van Ooteghem and consultant Marva Wisdom.
+Membership on the task force was comprised of three staff members, two trustees, one student trustee and community members representing community organizations and agencies.
+The work of the committee was facilitated by co-chairs Superintendent of Education Cheryl Van Ooteghem and consultant Marva Wisdom.

 Task Force Members

 - Taran Fournier (Student Trustee)